 - FIN 3000 - Introduction to Corporate Finance; Credit Hours: 3

 - MGT 2000 - Introduction to Management; Credit Hours: 3

 - MIS 2021 - Business Information Systems Nonmajor; Credit Hours: 3

 - MKT 2020 - Marketing Principles; Credit Hours: 3

 - Logistically, this minor can be completed in two semesters.
 It is dependent, of course, on your major's courses, advice from your advisor, and credits you've already earned at OHIO.

 - Courses for the business minor can be taken during the same semester (except ACCT 1005 and FIN 3000 because ACCT is a requisite to FIN).

 - All five courses in this business minor have online options.
 In fact, ACCT 1005 and MIS 2021 are online only.

-The business minor is available to all Ohio University undergraduate students.
+Remember, the business minor is available to all non-COB Ohio University undergraduate students.
 To declare this minor, go to your college student service office and ask for a declaration of major/minor form.
-Use the Request More Information button for help locating your college student service office.